Jessica Jones season 1: Streaming

 The first season of Jessica Jones was released on November 20, 2015, on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K.
-In January 2015, a month after Marvel announced a 2015 release for the season, Sarandos had said that it was "too hard to say now" if the season would actually release in 2015, with Netflix's plan to release a Marvel series approximately a year apart from each other after Daredevil's April 2015 release.
+In January 2015, a month after Marvel announced a 2015 release for the season, Ted Sarandos had said that it was "too hard to say now" if the season would actually release in 2015, with Netflix's plan to release a Marvel series approximately a year apart from each other after Daredevil's April 2015 release.
 However, Netflix soon confirmed that the season would indeed release in 2015, announcing the November 20 release date in September.
-The season was enhanced to be available in high dynamic range (HDR) after its initial release by post-production vendor Deluxe.
+The season was enhanced to be available in high-dynamic-range video (HDR) after its initial release by post-production vendor Deluxe.

 The season, along with the additional Jessica Jones seasons and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.